EmpAsh938/write-in/README.md

 ## write in

 It is a fullstack blogging app created by Ashok Thapa as side project.
-It has all sorts of features that a full fledged application most have.
+It has all sorts of features that a full fledged application must have.

 ## Preview